 Presently, a foreign company is considered resident in India if the control and management of its affairs is situated wholly in India.

 To bring to tax those companies that are incorporated outside India but controlled from India, the condition of PoEM has been introduced.
-PoEM is an internationally recognised concept accepted by the Organisation for Economic Co-operation and Development (OECD).
+PoEM is an internationally recognised concept accepted by the OECD.

 Permanent establishment (PE)

 A PE is defined in India as a fixed place of business through which the business of an enterprise is wholly or partly carried on or through an agent who habitually exercises an authority to conclude contracts or regularly delivers goods or merchandise or habitually secures orders on behalf of a non-resident.

 The scope of 'business connection' was amended under the Income-tax Act to align with the modified PE Rule as per the Multilateral Instrument (MLI).

 'Business connection' includes business activities carried on by a non-resident through dependent agents.
 The scope of 'business connection' under the Income-tax Act is similar to the provisions relating to Dependent Agent Permanent Establishment (DAPE) in India’s tax treaties.
 The amendment provides that business connection shall also include any business activities carried through a person who, acting on behalf of the non-resident, habitually concludes contracts or habitually plays the principal role leading to conclusion of contracts by the non-resident.
 It further states that the contracts should be:

 - for the transfer of the ownership of, or for the granting of the right to use, property owned by that non-resident or that the non-resident has the right to use, or

 - for the provision of services by that non-resident.

 Further, as per the provisions of the Income-tax Act, 'significant economic presence' would also constitute a 'business connection' in India.